-'''

-p4 failover [-y] [ -m | [-i] -s serverID ] [-w waitForQuiesce][-v verificationTime][failoverMessage]
+p4 failover [-y] [-m | [-i] -s serverID] [-w waitForQuiesce][-v verificationTime][failoverMessage]

-'''

 Allows the administrator of a standby server to initiate the process of failing over from the current master server to that standby server.
-In this context, the master server is the server from which the standby server makes its journalcopy (see "p4 journalcopy" on page 259).
+In this context, the master server is the server from which the standby server makes its journalcopy (see "p4 journalcopy" on page 280).
 The "master" server can also be an edge server.
-The "master" server can also be an edge server.
 The "standby" server can be either a "standby" or "forwarding-standby" server.

-Failing over to a "mandatory" (see "p4 server" on page 451 Options:) standby when the master server is not part of the failover process ensures that none of the downstream replicas will be ahead of the new master server.
+Failing over to a "mandatory" (see "p4 server" on page 472 Options:) standby when the master server is not part of the failover process ensures that none of the downstream replicas will be ahead of the new master server.